This guidance reflects the provisions of Part 4 of the Tax Collection and Management (Wales) Act 2016 (‘TCMA’).

 TCMA/9050 Tribunal approval of taxpayer notices and third party notices

 The WRA may not issue a taxpayer notice without the approval of the tribunal.
-The WRA may not issue a third party notice without the agreement of the tribunal or the approval of the tribunal.
+The WRA may not issue a third party notice without the agreement of the taxpayer or the approval of the tribunal.
 The test that the tribunal must apply when deciding whether to approve a taxpayer notice or third party notice will depend on whether the recipient has been told that the WRA will be applying for approval.

 If the recipient has not been told that the WRA will be applying for tribunal approval, the tribunal must be satisfied that the requirements for the issue of the notice have been met; and that giving notice of the application might prejudice the assessment or collection of devolved tax.